sehaj11-007/Induction_report/README.md

 🕥1:30 to 2:30.

-our lecture is of professional english communication . in this lecture nisha mam teach us about communication and their types
+our lecture is of professional english communication . in this lecture nisha mam teach us about communication and their types.

 🕛2:30 to 4:00

-mandeep mam take lecture  of  BEEE in lab and teach us about ohm's law and teach us  how current changes with temperature
+mandeep mam take lecture  of  BEEE in lab and teach us about ohm's law and teach us  how current changes with temperature .

+DAY-10

+🕒9:30 to 10:30

+the lecture is of BEEE . mandeep mam teach us about parallel,series and star-Delta circuits .

+10:30🕦 to 11:30

+The math teacher teach us about differentiation .

+🕦11:30 to 12:30.

+BREAK

+🕧12:30 to 2:30

+The lecture is of programming for problem solving in os lab .
+Harminder mam teach us about memory stored in computer, RAM ,ROM and their types.